nvando/WINC_Backend_Development/superpy/report.md

 The collection class Ledger then loads all these Product instances into an instance list, or 'ledger'.
 Each time a user needs a report, such as profit or product-sales, class methods specific to the type of report requested can be invoked on an up-to-date ledger.

-The advatage of structuring the code in this way, is that the class ledger provides a data structure which is better geared towards generating reports, than extracting the specific data directly from the two 'bought' and 'sold' csv-files everytime a report is queried .
+The advantage of structuring the code in this way, is that the class ledger provides a data structure which is better geared towards generating reports, than extracting the specific data directly from the two 'bought' and 'sold' csv-files everytime a report is queried .
 Report parameters, such as type and date, can be adjusted easily on a ledger withouth having to rewrite code.
 In addition, any new report-types that a user requires in the future (such as daily profit ov er a specific year) can easily be added as new 'get report' methods to the ledger class.